Canada's annual inflation falls to 3.8% in September, grocery prices rise more slowly

 The latest data comes after the annual rate flared up during the summer, reaching four per cent in August.

-The report shows consumers paid significantly less for airfare compared with a year ago, while prices for durable goods rose more slowly.
+The report shows consumers paid significantly less for airfare compared with a year ago, while prices for durable goods also fell.

 Statistics Canada says grocery prices continue to rise rapidly, but the pace of growth fell to 5.8 per cent in September, down from 6.9 per cent in August.